Enoch79/alx-system_engineering-devops/0x00-shell_basics/README.md

-creating directories in the current directory
+listing all the files and directories of the current directory